An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to

-In this work, a (magneto)hydrodynamical model has been presented for laminar, inviscid flow ahead of and around a solid obstacle of paraboloid form whose axis of symmetry coincides with that of the incident flow.
-For the case of the fluid being both incompressible and irrotational, compact formulas are derived for the scalar flow potential and the stream function, and hence for the velocity.
-Next, this velocity field was used to solve the induction equation of ideal magnetohydrodynamics for the magnetic field, subject to a homogeneous upstream boundary condition of arbitrary inclination.
-Again, the resulting field components can be written in a compact and explicit form, and involve neither integrals nor special functions.
-This model therefore constitutes the first (and therefore so far also the only) known nontrivial axially symmetric MHD solution for obstacle-induced flow that uses no integrals whatsoever.
+In this work, we presented a (magneto)hydrodynamical model for laminar, inviscid flow ahead of and around a solid obstacle of paraboloid form whose axis of symmetry coincides with that of the incident flow.
+For the case of the fluid being both incompressible and irrotational, we derived compact formulas for the scalar flow potential and the stream function, and hence for the velocity field.
+This velocity field was then used as an input to the induction equation of ideal magnetohydrodynamics, which we solved for the magnetic field subject to a homogeneous upstream boundary condition of arbitrary inclination.
+The resulting field components can be written in compact and explicit form, involving neither unevaluated integrals nor special functions.
+This model constitutes the first (and therefore so far also the only) known nontrivial axially symmetric magnetohydrodynamical solution for obstacle-modulated flow with this property.

-Furthermore, a renormalization procedure was used to address the problem of the infinite travel time spent by a fluid element moving from upstream infinity to the vicinity of the obstacle.
-As a result, a simple one-to-one mapping from undistorted (obstacle-free) to distorted coordinate space is established that not only eases visualization, but also allows to describe the profound deformation experienced by arbitrarily prescribed scalar or vector-valued fields through the presence of the obstacle around which they are advected.
+Moreover, we used a renormalization procedure to address the problem of the infinite travel time spent by a fluid element moving from upstream infinity to the vicinity of the obstacle.
+As a further result of this renormalization procedure, a simple one-to-one mapping between distorted and undistorted coordinate space (where in the latter the obstacle located at downstream infinity) is established that not only eases visualization, but also allows to describe the profound deformations experienced by arbitrary scalar or vector fields through the presence of the obstacle around which they are advected.
 In one direction, this mapping is available as an explicit formula, while in the opposite direction, recourse to a (quickly converging) numerical algorithm becomes mandatory.
-When interpreting the central obstacle as the magnetopause of a planet in a subsonic stellar wind, typical astrophysical applications include the modeling of transients such as magnetic clouds or local density enhancements embedded in the flow that is incident on the magnetopause.
+When interpreting the obstacle's surface as the magnetopause of a planet in a subsonic stellar wind, typical astrophysical applications include the modeling of transients, such as magnetic clouds or local density enhancements, embedded in the flow that is incident on the magnetosphere.